|

 Leeds area when Clarke brought down Heidler with eight minutes to go.

-and Dynamo's Geyer who took the long walk to the dressing rooms.
-The aggregate score was level at 2-2, but United were through
+Any number of The aggregate score was level at 2-2, but United were through

 on the away goals ruling.
 Don Warters in the Yorkshire Evening Post: 'Leeds